SeepG/ticket-viewer/README.md

 ### Technology Stack
 Ticket-Viewer is built using a simple REST API with NodeJS and Express.
 PostMan has been used for testing.
 HTML, Javascript and Bootstrap for the front-end.

-### Architecture of App.
+### Architecture of application
-Back End - Nodejs & Expressjs
-Front End - Javascript, HTML and Bootstrap(css classes)
+Back End - Nodejs & Expressjs | Front End - Javascript, HTML and Bootstrap

-### Softwares used in application.
+### Softwares used in application
 * Javascript - ES7
 * Node - 10.16.0
 * Express - 4.16.1